Dmarzorro/phone_book/README.md

 ORM migration – swapping in‑memory storage for Peewee without breaking the UI

-Transaction safety – using with db.atomic() to guarantee all‑or‑nothing writes
+Entry safety – using with db.atomic() to guarantee all‑or‑nothing writes

 Repository pattern – decoupling business logic from CLI & from ORM details